zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 ## Conclusion

 The [wazuh-devenv](https://github.com/zbalkan/wazuh-devenv) project demonstrates that Detection-as-Code is both achievable and practical —even in XML-based streaming engines like Wazuh 4.x.
-By combining version control, behavioral testing, and structured workflows, you can safely iterate on detection logic, catch problems before they hit production, track what changed, when, and why.
-It's a foundational step toward scalable, resilient, and auditable detection engineering.
+By combining version control, behavioural testing, and structured workflows, you can safely iterate on detection logic, catch problems before they hit production, track what changed, when, and why.
+It's a foundational step towards scalable, resilient, and auditable detection engineering.

 Future work is the migration paths for Wazuh 5.x's new detection engine.
 But there's time for that.